ViBiOh/viws/README.md

 ## Endpoints

 - `GET /health`: healthcheck of server, respond [`okStatus (default 204)`](#usage) or `503` during [`graceDuration`](#usage) when SIGTERM is received
+- `GET /ready`: same response than `/health` but it also checks external dependencies availability
 - `GET /version`: value of `VERSION` environment variable
 - `GET /env`: values of [specified environments variables](#environment-variables)
 - `GET /metrics`: Prometheus metrics values (on a dedicated port)